Will-ALVIDI/cppStartingKit/README.md

 ### Introduction

-`*.sublime-package` inside your `Sublime Text/Packages` folder contains specific language definitions as well as the default theme, `Theme - Default.sublime-package`, and the default color schemes, `Color Scheme - Default.sublime-package`.
+`*.sublime-package` inside your `Sublime Text/Packages` folder contains specific default languages definitions as well as the default theme, `Theme - Default.sublime-package`, and the default color schemes, `Color Scheme - Default.sublime-package`.

 Syntax definitions are mainly define by a configuration file, `*.tmLanguage`, inside those `*.sublime-package`.